 My question is will I need to buy a new modem in order to get the full 1200Mbps speed that comes with this new plan?

 Rick’s answer: Congrats on the new 1200Mbps option, Rod.
-I was able to upgrade to that same speed several months ago, and it’s truly awesome!
+I was able to upgrade to that same speed quite some time ago, and it’s truly awesome!